cart/godot3-bunnymark/README.md

 # Godot 3.0 Bunnymark: GDScript vs C#/Mono vs GDNative(CPP)

 Renders an increasing number of bunny sprites until a stable 60fps is hit.
 This is a decent test of real world usage as it combines Godot api usage with raw computation.
+I plan to update this README whenever significant performance changes occur or when new languages are added.
+Feel free to contribute language implementations or improvements!

 GDScript example adapted from: https://github.com/curly-brace/godot-bunnies.
 Thanks @curly-brace!